 She looked embarrassed so we let it drop.
 Robby hung an arm around Mary.
 I’d forgotten how jealous he could be.

-“Tim,” she exclaimed, “are you still suffering from your back injury?”
+“Tim,” she asked, “are you still suffering from your back injury?”

 I straightened up slightly.
 “I’m okay, Susan.
 Is there anything to snack?”